jnozzi/cocoadev.com/SiteContent/General/GettngNSTableCellValueBeforeEndingEditting.markdown

-I have a user interface with a [[NSTable]] and a button.
-Users can edit some fields on the table and when the button is pressed, the program gets the values of the [[NSTable]]'s cells and makes some calculations using them.
+I have a user interface with a General/NSTable and a button.
+Users can edit some fields on the table and when the button is pressed, the program gets the values of the General/NSTable's cells and makes some calculations using them.
 But the user could press the button before having ended the editing in a cell, I mean without clicking outside the cell.
 In this case I want to get the value he was writing, but I get the value written before.
 How can I get the last value?

 ----

-You could use [[CocoaBindings]] to update the values stored in your model, or register for a notification that your cell class sends when its contents change (if these are text field cells you could use [[NSControlTextDidChangeNotification]])
+You could use General/CocoaBindings to update the values stored in your model, or register for a notification that your cell class sends when its contents change (if these are text field cells you could use General/NSControlTextDidChangeNotification)

 ----